 The ESCC Chair may also appoint additional internal or external experts to temporarily join the ESCC in an advisory role for specific cases, where the Chair judges that their expertise will be helpful in interpreting statistical guidance and/or documentation relating to that case.

-With the exception of the Deputy Director overseeing the ESC Team, no member will be appointed by virtue of their position in Office for National Statistics (ONS).
+With the exception of the Deputy Director overseeing the ESC Team, no member will be appointed by virtue of their position in the Office for National Statistics (ONS).

 At such a time that a member leaves the ESCC, the Director of MSA and the Chair will agree whether or not to seek their replacement through an open written procedure.